horizontalsystems/blockchain-crypto-guides/guides/token_guides/curve-finance.md

 Curve has a large turnover volume, frequently exceeding over [50 million USD](https://www.curve.fi/dailystats).

+## Curve Token

+Curve DEX plans to become a DAO and has a governance token (symbol: CRV) which provides [additional perks](https://guides.curve.fi/crv-launches-curve-dao-and-crv/) when interacting with Curve services including voting capabilities on important decisions.

+Total supply: about 3 billion

+- 61% to liquidity providers
+- 31% to shareholders
+- 5% to burnable reserves
+- 3% to employees

 ## Trading on Curve

 - Curve's uniques selling point comes from its trading algorithm which provides better prices when buying or selling large amount of cryptocurrency stablecoins.